bbauska/TUMx-DWAPNx/README.md

 layout provided by D3 has two more functions we can call to actually pass

 that data.
-They are called nodes and links, and we\'ll pass a set of data that
+They are called nodes and links, and we&apos;ll pass a set of data that

-you\'ve already seen before the one about the characters in Game of Thrones and
+you&apos;ve already seen before the one about the characters in Game of Thrones and

 their interactions.
 In this case, the characters are nodes.
 In terms of data,

-it\'s just an array of names, basically, and the links, which are the interactions between those.
+it&apos;s just an array of names, basically, and the links, which are the interactions between those.

 Finally, to actually start the simulation, we have to call the start